Popfizz013/DEEP_RACER_HACKATHON/README.md

 - A flag system detects when the car is on a straight section of the track, encouraging smoother driving.
 - Adjusted rewards for slight deviations from the center to favor stability on straight paths.

-2. **Dynamic Turning Rewards:**
+2. **Stay left Strategy:**
-- Wider reward zones encourage strategic turns after straightaways.
+- Highest reward zone is in the 25-50% range left of the center line.
-- Higher penalties for straying too far from the center on curves.
+- Higher penalties for straying too far from center line on the right.

 3. **Steering Control:**
 - A steering penalty prevents oversteering, improving lap consistency.
 ---

 ### Strategies